facebookresearch/hydra/website/docs/tutorial/30_config_groups.md

 ---
 This is the most important concept in Hydra.

-After a while, you decide that it's time to add PostgreSQL support for your application.
+Suppose you want to benchmark PostgreSQL and MySQL for your application.
 When running of the application, you will need either MySQL or PostgreSQL - but not both.

+The way to do this with Hydra is with a **Config group**.
+A config group is a mutually exclusive set of configuration files.

-The best way to represent this with Hydra is to create a directory - `db` - that will hold a file for each database configuration alternative.
+To create a config group, create a directory - `db` - that will hold a file for each database configuration alternative.
-We call this directory a config group.
-To reduce clutter, we will also move `db` directory into `conf` - next to the Python file. config_path specifies only the directory to find the configs.
+Since we are expecting to have multiple config groups, we will proactively move all the configuration files into a `conf` directory.

-Python file (`my_app.py`):
+Python file: `my_app.py`
 ```python
 @hydra.main(config_path="conf")
 def my_app(cfg):
     print(cfg.pretty())
 ```

-Note that in this example the `config_path` is a directory and not a config file like before.
-This is the directory structure:
+`config_path` can specify your config file as in the [previous command line example](simple_cli/), or the root directory for your configuration files.
+If a config file is specified, it's directory is the root directory.

+The directory structure of our application now looks like:
 ```text
 ├── conf
 │   └── db